xdk2mam/xdk2mam/lora-sdcard/README.md

 ## Setting the values on the config file

-Open the config.cfg file on this repo and replace the values for APP_LORA_APP_EUI and APP_LORA_APP_KEY to reflect what you got on yout TTN device.
+Open the config.cfg file on this repo and replace the values for APP_LORA_APP_EUI and APP_LORA_APP_KEY to reflect what you got on your TTN device.
 Save the changes, copy that file to a microSD card and insert it into your XDK110.
 You are now ready to compile and flash the LoRa pckg.

 **Notice that the App Key value needs to be inserted without the brackets and with no spaces.**